ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Description: Text giving an overview of the application profile and the context it is developed for.

 * CBOR Value: CBOR abbreviation for the name of this application profile.
-Different ranges of values use different registration policies [RFC8126].
+Different ranges of values use different registration policies {{RFC8126}}.
 Integer values from -256 to 255 are designated as Standards Action.
 Integer values from -65536 to -257 and from 256 to 65535 are designated as Specification Required.
 Integer values greater than 65535 are designated as Expert Review.
 Integer values less than -65536 are marked as Private Use.

 * Reference: This contains a pointer to the public specification of the abbreviation for this application profile, if one exists.

+This registry has been initially populated with the value in {{ace-groupcomm-profile-0}}.

 ## ACE Groupcomm Policies